 To use Data Interpreter, complete the following steps:

 Select Connect to Data then select Microsoft Excel.

 Select your file and click Open.

-Select the Use Data Interpreter check box.
+Tick the Use Data Interpreter box.

 Drag the new table to the Flow pane to include it in your flow.
 To remove the old table, right-click the Input step for the old table and select Remove.